MarkNBroadhead/simple-test-service/README.md

 Simple test service to count hits, for testing network connectivity, load balancing.

 ## Endpoints
-* GET, PUT, POST, DELETE /
-* GET, PUT, POST, DELETE /status
-Both / and /status return the same data.
-The only difference is the root url increments the counter and /status does not.
+Exposes all HTTP methods that return the same data, at paths "/" and "/status".
+The root url increments a hit counter while "/status" does not.